Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning

 It proves only that code is a complex task whose structure happens to be learnable.
-The breakthrough reflects a task whose structure makes learning efficient, independent of model sophistication.
-The failures of artificial intelligence have primarily been failures to recognize that the problem itself does not admit learning, rather than failures of insufficient capability.
+The breakthrough reflects a task whose information structure makes learning efficient, not primarily an advance in model sophistication.
+The most persistent failures of artificial intelligence have not primarily been failures of insufficient capacity but failures to recognize that the problem itself does not admit learning under available feedback structures.
+Better models matter, but only when the target task is learnable.
 The next breakthroughs belong to whoever identifies which remaining problems are learnable: semi-formal reasoning with checkable steps, constraint-aware generation within structured spaces, verifiable world models testable against data.
-Accordingly, the field that asks ``is this task learnable?'' will make more reliable progress than the field that asks ``is this model powerful enough?''
+Accordingly, the field that asks ``is this task learnable?'' will make more reliable progress than the field that asks only ``is this model powerful enough?''